roooodcastro/live_speed/README.md

 - [x] Finish sound effects
 - [x] Implement controls for disabling sound effects
 - [x] Implement a HUD to show current round, current score, etc
-- [ ] Add help timer to warn players of possible plays when they stay a long time without any moves
 - [x] Implement AI to serve as a tutorial
 - [x] Pause game when player disconnects
-- [ ] End abandoned match by W.O. when player does not reconnect after a while
 - [x] Only reveal cards once both players are ready
-- [ ] Implement demo version of game to display on landing page
-- [ ] Windows Solitaire card dropping animation
 - [x] Optimize for mobile gameplay
 - [x] Replacement cards sometimes are placed behind the top center pile cards after reshuffle
-- [ ] Eliminate lag after playing a card (assume it's valid until API says it isn't)
 - [x] Persist card being dragged after Vue update
+- [ ] Add help timer to warn players of possible plays when they stay a long time without any moves
+- [ ] End abandoned match by W.O. when player does not reconnect after a while
+- [ ] Implement demo version of game to display on landing page
+- [ ] Windows Solitaire card dropping animation
 - [ ] Animate opponent card play
+- [ ] Cards being pulled from random places instead of the draw pile

 ### Interface